Category Archives: Guest Posts

 An Evaluation of LTE Frequency Selective Scheduling

 Guest post by Faris Alfarhan* Channel dependent scheduling is commonly used in cellular systems.
 In LTE, orthogonal frequency division multiple access (OFDMA) in the downlink and single carrier frequency division multiple access (SC-FDMA) in the uplink allow scheduling to be performed orthogonally in both the frequency and time domains.
-Instead of exploiting the frequency diversity of the channel, frequency-selective… Read More »
+Instead of exploiting the frequency diversity of… Read More »